-To configure user or file auditing, (1) preselect the user or file event, (2) preselect the list of files and directories to be audited ("Audit by File/Directory" on page 66), and (3) preselect the list of users to be audited ("Audit by User" on page 69 or "Audit by User" on page 166).
+To configure user or file auditing, (1) preselect the user or file event, (2) preselect the list of files and directories to be audited ("Audit by File/ Directory" on page 69), and (3) preselect the list of users to be audited (Audit by User in this section or "Audit by User."

-Warning: When using user and file or user or file events, see the cautions in "Audit by User" on page 69 or "Audit by User" on page 166.
+WARNING: When using user and file or user or file events, see the cautions in "Audit by User" on page 72 or "Audit by User" on page 154.
 The set of users you identify is global; that is, they will be audited on all volumes, containers, and servers in your Directory tree, not just on a particular volume.